 Straight to the Point

-At Serious Eats, we love our air fryers.
+We love air fryers at Serious Eats.
 They’re staples in our test and home kitchens.
-I’ve been an air fryer fan for years, using one to make easy breaded chicken cutlets, crisp up Brussels sprouts or potatoes, and make various frozen foods.
+I’ve been an air fryer fan for years, using mine to make easy breaded chicken cutlets, crisp up Brussels sprouts or potatoes, and heat various frozen foods.

-That is to say, I think an air fryer is absolutely worth it.
-It heats and cooks efficiently, works faster than an oven (or toaster oven), and actually minimizes cleanup.
+All this to say, we (and I) think an air fryer is absolutely worth it.
+It cooks efficiently, works faster than an oven (or toaster oven), and actually minimizes cleanup.
 Don’t just take it from me, though.
-As editorial director Daniel Gritzer says, “They do roast small amounts of food very, very well, and quickly.
+As editorial director Daniel Gritzer says, “They roast small amounts of food very, very well, and quickly.
 If you have the space to store yet another device in your kitchen, it's arguably worth buying one.”
 Culinary editor Genevieve Yam adds that she loves her air fryer and that it’s “handy for warming up leftovers,” like pizza.
-“Really, I mostly use it to make air fryer broccoli, which we make at least three times a week!”
+“Really, I mostly use it for air fryer broccoli, which we make at least three times a week!”
 Genevieve says.

-To find the best air fryers, I’ve spent years testing 35 of them, looking to see which ones crisped food the best, were the easiest to use, and were the simplest to clean.
+To find the best air fryers, we've spent years testing 34 of them, looking to find which ones crisped food the best, and were the easiest to use and clean.

 The Winners, at a Glance

-I have been using this air fryer since 2021 and, in every retest, it’s emerged as the winner time and time again.
-Consistently, the Instant cooks food faster than any other air fryer and the most evenly, yielding crispy fries in about 14 minutes and golden chicken wings in less than 25 minutes.
-It had a large, 6-quart capacity and a wide, square basket that allowed for maximum air circulation.
-Its intuitive, bright digital control panel featured a knob that made adjusting the time and temperature easy.
-Unlike a lot of air fryers, the Vortex allows you to manually set the temperature in 5-degree increments, giving you more control.
-It also saves your last used temperature and heat settings, so if you’re a creature of habit or need to make back-to-back batches of fries, it’s all the easier.
-It's simply the best air fryer out there.
+I've been using this air fryer since 2021.
+It cooks faster and more evenly than any other.
+(Its fries were crispy in 14 minutes and the chicken wings got nicely golden in under 25 minutes.)
+The Instant has a large, six-quart capacity and a wide, square basket that allows for maximum air circulation.
+Its intuitive, bright digital control panel features a knob that makes adjusting the time and temperature easy.
+Unlike many air fryers, it allows you to manually set the temperature in five-degree increments, giving you more control, and it also saves your last used temperature and heat settings.

-After a recent air fryer toaster oven re-test, this Breville was a clear winner.
-While its toasting was a little wane, it crisped and browned food exceptionally well.
+When we tested air fryer toaster ovens, this Breville was a clear winner.
+While its toasting was so-so, it crisped and browned food exceptionally well.
 Its large size can even accommodate a whole roast chicken and its digital screen and clearly labeled knobs were easy to use.

-- The Set Up: Before cooking in them, I washed each air fryer basket and wiped down the interior and exterior.
-Most manufacturers tell you to perform a test cycle or two to make sure your air fryer is working properly and to burn off any residue left over from the manufacturing process.
-To keep this standardized, I heated all of the air fryers at 400℉ for five minutes, then let them cool.
+- Set Up Test: Before cooking in them, we washed each air fryer basket and wiped down the interior and exterior.
+Most manufacturers tell you to perform a test cycle or two to make sure your air fryer is working properly and burn off any residue left over from the manufacturing process.
+To keep this standardized, we heated all of the air fryers at 400℉ for five minutes, then let them cool.

-- Frozen Fries Test: I cooked one pound of frozen French fries for 20 minutes at 400℉, shaking the basket every five minutes and noting whether the air fryer finished cooking early (when the fries were crispy and golden brown all over).
-For the air fryers with dual baskets, I first cooked a 1/2-pound of fries in each basket, then repeated this test with 1-pound.
+- Frozen Fries Test: We cooked one pound of frozen French fries for 20 minutes at 400℉, shaking the basket every five minutes and noting whether the air fryer finished cooking early (when the fries were crispy and golden brown all over).
+For the air fryers with dual baskets, we first cooked a half-pound of fries in each basket, then repeated this test with one pound.

-- Homemade French Fries Test: I made homemade French fries with each air fryer, using one-and-a-half pounds of potatoes.
+- Homemade French Fries Test: We made homemade French fries with each air fryer, using one-and-a-half pounds of potatoes.

-- Chicken Wings Test (Winners-Only): With my favorite air fryers, I cooked two pounds of chicken wings.
+- Chicken Wings Test (Winners Only): We used our favorite air fryers to cook two pounds of chicken wings.

-- Usability Tests: Throughout testing, I evaluated how easy it was to set the time and temperature and shake the air fryer baskets mid-way through cooking.
-I also noted how quiet (or loud) the air fryers were when on.
+- Usability Tests: Throughout testing, we evaluated how easy it was to set the time and temperature and shake the air fryer baskets midway through cooking.
+We also noted how quiet (or loud) the air fryers were when on.

-- Cleanup Tests: After each test, I washed the air fryer baskets by hand.
-At the end of testing, top picks that had dishwasher-safe baskets were cleaned this way, too.
+- Cleanup Tests: After each test, we washed the air fryer baskets by hand.
+At the end of testing, we used the dishwasher to clean top picks with dishwasher-safe baskets.

 What We Learned

 - Basket air fryers: If you think of an air fryer, this is likely it.
 This style of air fryer has one core task: air frying.
-It has a basket with a handle that can be easily grasped and used to shake food mid-cooking.
+It has a basket with a handle that can be easily grasped for shaking food mid-cooking.

 - Air fryer toaster ovens: Air fryer toaster ovens are, basically, toaster ovens with air fryer functions.
-They come with perforated inserts for better air circulation.
+They come with perforated or wire mesh inserts for better air circulation.
 Like a toaster oven, they can also toast, bake, broil, and roast.

 - Dual basket air fryers: These models have two baskets that are smaller than a standard air fryer’s.
 They can be run at the same temperature and time or different ones.